 National Tick Awareness Month

 The veterinary community may not be able stop tick expansion, but there's still a great deal we can do to help change public perceptions and behaviours when it comes to tick control.
-Getting on board and promoting the 2017 National Tick Awareness Month is a good place to start.

 National Tick Awareness Month Webinar Available to View Until March 1, 2018

 The National Tick Awareness Month launch webinar with Dr. Scott Stevenson, BMSc, MSc, DVM and Dr. Robbin Lindsay, BSc, MSc, PhD is archived until Thursday, March 1, 2018 at 1:30 p.m.
 Eastern Standard Time.
 It focuses on ticks and tick-borne disease prevention strategies as well as surveillance updates across Canada.
 Veterinarians and clinic team members are able to re-watch or view it for the first time!
 Sign up to view the 2017 National Tick Awareness Month webinar here.